A gauge identity for interscale transfer in inhomogeneous turbulence: Introduction

 The implications of this result are diagnostic rather than ontological.
-The decomposition provides a rigorous framework for interpreting local energy-transfer measures in inhomogeneous turbulence and clarifies why SGS production can be energetically large yet weakly correlated with increment-based transfer in near-wall regions.
-To illustrate these points, the identity is first verified analytically using the exact Womersley solution, isolating the role of kinematic inhomogeneity without invoking turbulence.
-It is then evaluated using direct numerical simulation data of turbulent channel flow from the Johns Hopkins Turbulence Database \cite{Li2008,Perlman2007,Graham2016}, where statistical analysis in the buffer layer quantifies the relative magnitude and correlation of the transport and transfer terms.
+A rigorous framework is provided for interpreting local energy-transfer measures in inhomogeneous turbulence, clarifying why $\Pi^{\mathrm{SGS}}$ can be energetically large yet weakly correlated with increment-based transfer in near-wall regions.
+To illustrate these points, the identity is verified analytically to machine precision ($10^{-16}$) using the exact Womersley solution, isolating the role of kinematic inhomogeneity.
+It is then evaluated using Direct Numerical Simulation (DNS) data of turbulent channel flow \cite{Li2008,Perlman2007,Graham2016}, where statistical analysis in the buffer layer is used to quantify the relative magnitude of the transport and transfer terms.

 The paper is organized as follows.
-The mathematical framework and derivation of the decomposition are presented first.
+The mathematical framework and derivation are presented first.
 Analytical verification and numerical evaluation are then reported.
-Finally, the implications for near-wall turbulence diagnostics and for energy-budget analysis in complex, inhomogeneous flows are discussed.
+Finally, the implications for near-wall turbulence diagnostics in complex, inhomogeneous transport systems are discussed.